Mass in general relativity: History

-In 1918, David Hilbert wrote about the difficulty in assigning an energy to a "field" and "the failure of the energy theorem" in a correspondence with Klein.
+In 1918, David Hilbert wrote about the difficulty in assigning an energy to a "field" and "the failure of the energy theorem" in a correspondence with Felix Klein.
 In this letter, Hilbert conjectured that this failure is a characteristic feature of the general theory, and that instead of "proper energy theorems" one had 'improper energy theorems'.

 This conjecture was soon proved to be correct by one of Hilbert's close associates, Emmy Noether.
 Noether's theorem applies to any system which can be described by an action principle.
 Noether's theorem associates conserved energies with time-translation symmetries.
 When the time-translation symmetry is a finite parameter continuous group, such as the Poincaré group, Noether's theorem defines a scalar conserved energy for the system in question.
 However, when the symmetry is an infinite parameter continuous group, the existence of a conserved energy is not guaranteed.
 In a similar manner, Noether's theorem associates conserved momenta with space-translations, when the symmetry group of the translations is finite-dimensional.
-Because General Relativity is a diffeomorphism invariant theory, it has an infinite continuous group of symmetries rather than a finite-parameter group of symmetries, and hence has the wrong group structure to guarantee a conserved energy.
-Noether's theorem has been extremely influential in inspiring and unifying various ideas of mass, system energy, and system momentum in General Relativity.
+Because general relativity is a diffeomorphism invariant theory, it has an infinite continuous group of symmetries rather than a finite-parameter group of symmetries, and hence has the wrong group structure to guarantee a conserved energy.
+Noether's theorem has been influential in inspiring and unifying various ideas of mass, system energy, and system momentum in general relativity.

 As an example of the application of Noether's theorem is the example of stationary space-times and their associated Komar mass.(Komar 1959).
 While general space-times lack a finite-parameter time-translation symmetry, stationary space-times have such a symmetry, known as a Killing vector.
 Noether's theorem proves that such stationary space-times must have an associated conserved energy.
 This conserved energy defines a conserved mass, the Komar mass.